-If you’re keen to know which water pitcher filters are the best on the market today, you can find all the information you need in my best water pitcher guide – found here.
+If you’re keen to know which water pitcher filters are the best on the market today, you can find all the information you need in our best water pitcher guide – found here.

 You may be more interested in faucet filters, which connect directly to your faucet and provide instant access to filtered drinking water.
 My best faucet filtration guide will tell you which faucet filters are most popular today.